-The Noël P. Brown Sports Center is a 75,000-square-foot gymnasium facility located next to NSU's

-Aquatics Complex.
-The building contains state-of-the-art training and fitness rooms for student-athletes participating in 15 different sports; a gymnasium for basketball, volleyball, and other activities; a general-purpose activity room for use by students as young as junior kindergarten; offices for athletic department staff; locker room facilities for aquatics and visiting athletes; and an office suite for Special Olympics Broward County.
+The Noël P. Brown Sports Center is a 75,000-squarefoot gymnasium facility located next to NSU's Aquatics Complex.
+The building contains state-ofthe-art training and fitness rooms for student-athletes participating in 15 different sports; a gymnasium for basketball, volleyball, and other activities; a generalpurpose activity room for use by students as young as junior kindergarten; offices for athletic department staff; locker room facilities for aquatics and visiting athletes; and an office suite for Special Olympics Broward County.
 To complement the project, the original Sports Center facility received refurbishments to enhance classroom and programming areas.

-The Don Taft University Center is a 366,000-square-foot facility featuring three NCAA competition courts in the main arena, as well as two intramural courts, group fitness and instruction rooms, cardio and weight training areas, squash courts, a rock climbing wall, and the Flight Deck Pub.
+The Don Taft University Center is a 366,000-squarefoot facility featuring three NCAA competition courts in the main arena, as well as two intramural courts, group fitness and instruction rooms, cardio and weight training areas, squash courts, a rock climbing wall, and the Flight Deck Pub.

-The Performing and Visual Arts Wing of the Don Taft University Center includes state-of-the-art classrooms and facilities that support the division's art, dance, music, and theatre majors.
+The Performing and Visual Arts Wing of the Don Taft University Center includes state-of-the-art classrooms and facilities that support the art, dance, music, and theatre majors of the Department of Performing and Visual Arts at the College of Arts, Humanities, and Social Sciences (CAHSS).
 The Performing and Visual Arts Wing features

-- a 230-seat performance theater with full staging capacity for recitals, concerts, plays, films, and lectures - a 100-seat black box theater with flexible seating arrangements for multiple staging - academic support facilities for the performing arts, including professional-caliber scene and costume shops; a scenic design lab; dance studios; choral and instrumental rehearsal rooms; music practice studios; and acoustic, percussion, and keyboard technology - visual arts classrooms that support painting, drawing, ceramics, and graphic design - a gallery for the display of private art collections, photography, and student artwork
+- a 230-seat performance theater with full staging capacity for recitals, concerts, plays, films, and lectures - a 100-seat black box theater with flexible seating arrangements for multiple staging - academic support facilities for the performing arts, including professional-caliber scene and costume shops; a scenic design lab; dance studios; choral and instrumental rehearsal rooms; music practice studios; and acoustic, percussion, and keyboard technology

+- visual arts classrooms that support painting, drawing, ceramics, and graphic design - a gallery for the display of private art collections, photography, and student artwork